nus-cs2113-AY2223S1/ip/docs/README.md

 - ```delete 1```

 ### Find a task: ```find```

-Find and list tasks in Duke that fully or partially matches a description.\
+Finds and list tasks in Duke that fully or partially matches a description.\
 Syntax: ```find DESCRIPTION```
 Examples:
 - ```find CS2113T```